Choosing the right provider to help get your freight across the U.S.-Mexico border can be a bit of a high-wire act.

 One of the biggest decisions you have to make when it comes to Mexico is what type of service you want to use to get your freight across the border.

-There are pros and cons to both transloading and through-trailer, and the right service will vary based on your needs (and potentially market conditions).
+There are pros and cons to both transloading and through-trailer, and the right service will vary based on your needs (and potentially market conditions as well).

 Knowing which is right for your freight will help guide your selection process.